concentricsky/django-tastypie-swagger/README.rst

 1. An embedded instance of `Swagger UI`_ to point a URL to.
 2. Automatic `Resource Listing`_ and `API Declaration`_ generation that is consumed by #1
+3. Markdown parsing of Resource docstrings using `misaka`_

 Usage